ktta/gprintf/README.md

 [libc]  <[%-1$*2$s]>    // error
 [musl]  <>              // error
 ```
-In some instances, the glibc allows flags before the argument specification
+In some instances, glibc allows flags before the argument specification
 but such flags are not taken into account.
 The provided option enables
 that behaviour.

 Compatibility in this case is still a work in progress.

-### Pointer Precision
+## Pointer Precision

 The musl implementation provides a default precision and the hexadecimal
 prefix when printing pointers.
 The glibc implementation doesn't do any
 of that.
 The option mentioned above enables the glibc implementation.

-### Invalid Sequences
+## Invalid Sequences

 The C specification says that an invalid format sequence results in
 undefined behaviour.
 There are three options to choose from when such